Rohan-Samad/Rohan-Samad/README.md

 - 👋 Hi, I’m @Rohan-Samad
-- 👀 I’m interested in palestine
+- 👀 I’m interested in Mern Stack Development
-- 🌱 I’m currently learning lessons from my life
+- 🌱 I’m currently providing services as a Mern stack developer
-- 💞️ I’m looking to work on nodejs
+- 💞️ I’m looking to work on nodejs, Reactjs or Nextjs
 - 📫 How to reach me venomthedeveloper@gmail.com

 <!---